 In this post, we continue on from our journey from Cheongdo to Busan where I would stay for about 4 nights.
 First day of Busan I had initially planned Gamcheong Cultural Village, Busan Racecourse Track, BIFF square, Gukje Market, Bupyeong Market.
-But things doesn’t happen as it goes, so read on!
+Things did not go as expected – but I had an unexpected additional visit to Hwangnyeongsan Beacon Fire Station!

-Continuing my journey from Cheongdo station pitstop to Busan, I finally reached Busan train station at near 7pm.
-Next was to figure out where this metro station is – and it was a long walk with nearly “not-so-helpful” road signs.
-Apparently there was some construction going on right outside the station and it was all barricaded and had to do a little detour.
+I finally reached Busan train station from Cheongdo around 7pm.
+Next was to figure out where this metro station is – and it was a long walk with barricades surrounding some construction works.
+I had to do some detour to find the metro station.
+Finally saw the metro station, and oh my…

-So I met up my host, my host and I continued on our way – he walked me through the journey from station to the home-stay location.
-At the same time (it was about a 7mins walk) he also cautioned me about going to the wrong block as previous guests did that and he had to be called up to the police station as the owner in the different block was very annoyed.
-We reached the accommodation and no other guest had arrived yet.
-He walked me through some of the Busan sights and stuff as I was here for the first time.
-Then I asked him for food recommendation, and he described the pork, rice, soup is Busan’s specialty.
+I met up my host, DJ Kim, outside the metro station and we walked to the home-stay location – which was about 7mins walk as he indicated on his listing.
+He cautioned me about going to the wrong block as some previous guests did much to the owners annoyance and it implicated him :(.
+We reached the accommodation and other guests had arrived/returned yet.
+He walked me through some of the Busan sights and then I asked him for food recommendation, and he described that the pork, rice, soup is Busan’s specialty.
 “Is that the dwaeji gukbap?”, and he very enthusiastically answered yes!

 Soon later, he drove me out and dropped me near Seomyeon area where he recommended the best “dwaeji gukbap”.
 He mentioned that while there are many other restaurants, this is the one that he highly recommend as a local.
 Navigated based on his direction, and found myself at an alley full of gukbap restaurants.
 Heres the one which was recommended: